i Light Singapore 2023: A New Wave At The Sustainable Light Festival

 This year, the Festival will also host artworks at South Beach and Millenia Walk, in partnership with South Beach Consortium and Pontiac Land.

-South Beach will host two student artworks.
+South Beach will host several artworks.

-Bleached by students from Nanyang Technological University’s School of Art, Design and Media invites visitors to wander across a simulated ocean floor adorned with “seaweed” and “corals” that are either upcycled from single-use plastics or made from seaweed bioplastics developed by the artists themselves.
+Bleached by students from Nanyang Technological University’s School of Art, Design and Media invites festival-goers to wander across a simulated ocean floor adorned with “seaweed” and “corals” that are either upcycled from single-use plastics or made from seaweed bioplastics developed by the artists themselves.

 The ’reefs’ turn white when they sense movement, connoting the fate of marine ecosystems under threat from degradation.